Prashanthjn/prashi-demo/README.md

 # prashi-demo
-this is my 1st git repository
+this is my 1st git repository,
-Aurhor-Prashanth J N
+Author-Prashanth J N